-There are some enlightening benefits to this quick felling fix but please be aware of timber lorries on the road to Rivoulich, Andrew working hard to clear hanging trees and then forwarding the timber to the roadside.
+There are some enlightening benefits to this quick felling fix but please be aware of forestry operations, Andrew working hard to clear hanging trees and then forwarding the timber to the roadside.
 We are a working forest - not just a recreational woodland!

 This Spring, before the midgies get a grip, we hope to further improve the edge of the small burn ( ditch) we use for pond dipping.
 At present we have a narrow stretch of water to study and know how full of life it is, but to ensure the on-shore identification teams have a wider area to sit on when examining the contents of nets and trays, we have built a dipping platform and planted some native bog plants and trees.
 This project has involved a number of our regular groups, building employability skills and will help improve the biodiversity of the area around the burn.
 It was generously funded by Highland Council Strategic Employability Projects Fund and the BIG Lottery Community Wildlife Fund.

 LISS .....
 WHAT'S THIS LISS GOT TO DO WITH FIREWOOD PRODUCTION?

 Thanks to our continuous cover thinning, carefully carried out by Andrew and ably advised by Dietrich, we have seasoned firewood available at £60 per cubic metre, plus £8 per trailer load (1 or 2 or 3 cubic metres)delivered within 10 mile radius of Abriachan.
 BUY WHEN IT'S DRY!

 Place orders with Alan Milton , Wester Ladycairn.
 01463 861315

 Take care when you are walking around the paths because we have once more become toad central.
 Try not to handle them because our salty skin causes them irritation and most definitely try not to tread on them because their lives have only just begun..... and one in every 5 is that prince you were looking for!